southernprogrammer/southernprogrammer.github.io.git-src/content/2016-05-02 python-partials.rst

     images = list(map(folder_join, images))
     print(str(images))

- If one.jpg, two.jpg, and three.jpg are in our folder, we would get this output:

- output => ['/your/path/to/whatever/one.jpg', '/your/path/to/whatever/two.jpg', '/your/path/to/whatever/three.jpg']
+If one.jpg, two.jpg, and three.jpg are in our folder, we would get this output => ['/your/path/to/whatever/one.jpg', '/your/path/to/whatever/two.jpg', '/your/path/to/whatever/three.jpg']